Skip to content

 Convergent Nonprofit Solutions

 At Convergent, we conduct funding feasibility studies and manage large-scale fundraising, endowment, operational, comprehensive and capital campaigns.
-We don’t rely on emotional appeals and small donations.
-Instead, we demonstrate your value by emphasizing strategic alignment between fundraising objectives, outcomes delivered, and your organization's mission.
+We demonstrate your value by emphasizing strategic alignment between fundraising objectives, outcomes delivered, and your organization's mission.

 Convergent’s Investment-Driven Model™ represents a paradigm shift in the way organizations approach fundraising.
 By focusing on impact, aligning missions with investor interests, and the outcomes delivered, this model offers a robust framework for achieving sustainable financial support and maximizing impact.
 With Convergent, we transform your fundraising from a transactional experience to a sustainable funding stream.
 Contact Andy Coe, Principal, PH: 919-518-3223.